KDE/digikam-doc/geolocation_editor/geoeditor_map.rst

 The Map Utils
 -------------

 The Geolocation Editor allows for adding and editing GPS coordinates of picture metadata.
-The geo-data is stored into the image (EXIF tags) and the location can be displayed in an internal or external browser map.
+The geo-data is stored into the image (Exif tags) and the location can be displayed in an internal or external browser map.
 The Geolocation Editor also offers a Reverse Geocoding tool.

 Geolocation Editor can be opened via menu entry Item --> Edit Geolocation or via pressing Ctrl+Shift+G. It requires at least one image to be selected otherwise it will not open.